qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

 1. Enter the bootloader using any of the following methods (you only have 7 seconds to flash once it enters; some variants may require you to reset twice within 750 milliseconds):
-    * Press the `QK_BOOT` keycode
+    * Press the `QK_BOOT` keycode;
-    * Press the `RESET` button on the PCB if available
+    * Press the `RESET` button on the PCB if available;
-    * Short RST to GND quickly
+    * Short RST to GND quickly.
-2. Wait for the OS to detect the device
+2. Wait for the OS to detect the device.
-3. Flash a .hex file
+3. Flash a .hex file.
-4. Wait for the device to reset automatically
+4. Wait for the device to reset automatically.

 ### `make` Targets